-This Part of the PCS reflects the contents of House Bill 429, which passed the House on June 15, 2017.
+This Part of the bill reflects the contents of House Bill 429, which passed the House on June 15, 2017 and conforms to the House Finance Occupancy Tax Guidelines.

 PART III.
 JACKSONVILLE OCCUPANCY TAX

 CURRENT LAW: Session Law 2009-429 authorized the City of Jacksonville 2 to levy a room occupancy tax of up to 3%.
 The provisions of the 2009 authorization conform to the uniform guidelines traditionally followed by the House Finance Committee.
 Under those guidelines, the proceeds are used as follows: